 Our sales and marketing materials include details of the sustainability and community features of developments as well as the environmental features of our homes, allowing us to communicate these features to our customers.
-This is one way in which success is measured.
-Our new integrated Taylor Wimpey website contains a dedicated customer service section with useful information for new and existing homeowners.
-There are step-by-step guides to help the buying process as well as living in a Taylor Wimpey home, information on how we build and how to contact us, advice on warranty issues and details of our Customer Charter and Customer Journey.
 Our website also includes a section on sustainable living, explaining what our customers can do to live a sustainable life and how to take steps to improve our environmental, social and economic impact on our planet.
 Advice ranges from energy-efficiency tips to growing your own vegetables, getting to know your neighbours and supporting your local shops and services.
-Taylor Wimpey has installed Sustainability Boards at sales areas to inform prospective customers of our work in the sustainability area, including placing a high priority on insulation to enable customer's feedback once they have moved in terms of their new home, the development, and any other general issues.
+Taylor Wimpey has installed Sustainability Boards at sales areas to inform prospective customers of our work in the sustainability area, including placing a high priority on insulation to enable customers to save on their energy bills.
+In the future, Taylor Wimpey is planning to roll out a Post Occupancy Monitoring Review to gain customer's feedback once they have moved in terms of their new home, the development, and any other general issues.
 We also engage extensively with local communities in the areas in which we operate.
-Many of our customers come from these local communities - 75% of our customers move from a 5 mile radius of the Taylor Wimpey development they are purchasing on - and so by listening and responding to community requirements it will give communities confidence that Taylor Wimpey will behave responsibly, which can build both our reputation and brand.
+Many of our customers come from these local communities - 75% of our customers move from a 5 mile radius of the Taylor Wimpey development they are purchasing on - and we listen and respond to community requirements.